josh-collinsworth/joco-sveltekit/src/routes/blog/posts/moonlander.md

 Personally, I've gotten to the point now where I adjust my armrests high enough that my hands can float in air above the keyboard, rather than relying on the wrist rests (which, some would say, is better for you ergonomically anyway).
 So I could safely take mine off without missing them, but they look better than the obvious gap that would leave on the front.
 (There are accessories available to cover the hole, but you need to either buy them or 3D print them yourself.)

-Personally, I think the wrist rests are a miss, and would love to see ZSA's next keyboard ship with padded wrist rests that are both attached _and_ adjustable, much like the thumb clusters.
+Overall, I think the wrist rests are a miss, and would love to see ZSA's next keyboard ship with padded wrist rests that are both attached _and_ adjustable, much like the thumb clusters.
 My feelings would likely be very different if I could raise the wrist rests higher.

 ---